mark-nicol/tangogql/README.md

 The server is written in Python and currently requires python 3.6 or later.

-It uses Taurus, which is not officially supporting python 3 yet, but Vincent Michel has made a port of the "core" part of Taurus (e.g. minus the Qt parts) which can be found at `https://gitlab.maxiv.lu.se/vinmic/python3-taurus-core`
+It uses Taurus, which is not officially supporting python 3 yet, but Vincent Michel has made a port of the "core" part of Taurus (e.g. minus the Qt parts) which can be found at: https://gitlab.maxiv.lu.se/vinmic/python3-taurus-core

-"aiohttp" is used for the web server part, "graphite" for the GraphQL part. "requirements.txt" should list the necessary libraries, which can be installed using "pip".
-Also, a Conda environment can be created using the `environment.yml`.
+__aiohttp__ is used for the web server part, "graphite" for the GraphQL part. "requirements.txt" should list the necessary libraries, which can be installed using "pip".
+Also, a Conda environment can be created using the *_environment.yml*_.

 If preferred, a Dockerfile is provided and can be used to run the server.